eaasi/user-handbook/source/guide/administration.rst

 =========================

 .. warning::
-  For more context on user account administration and recommendations from the EAASI team for using the Research Alliance's v2021.10 deployment, please review the :ref:`sharing-environments` page.
+  For more context on user account administration and recommendations from the EAASI team, please review the :ref:`sharing-environments` page.

 Manage Users
 -------------